UDFs

 falkor.register('jaccard', jaccard);

-As you’ll notice jaccard uses both union and intersection from collection.js but it also collects A’s and B’s neighbors via a call to getNeighbors
+Notice that jaccard uses both union and intersection from collection.js, and also collects A’s and B’s neighbors via a call to getNeighbors.

-We’re almost done, what’s left is to load these UDFs libraries into FalkorDB and use them.
+The remaining step is to load these UDF libraries into FalkorDB and use them:

 from falkordb import FalkorDB